Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Uniqueness of Minimal Supergravity Solutions

 Observe that by \eqref{2309i} and \eqref{2309i1} both $\gamma(0)$ and $\gamma(1)$ are $O(\rho^2)$, and thus this function may be chosen so that $|\gamma(s)|+|\gamma'(s)|=O(\rho^2)$ for all $s$.

 We will now estimate the length

 where $G$ is the symmetric space metric given by \eqref{themetric} and $\dot{\Psi}=\partial_s \Psi$.
 The two terms of $G$ involving $dF$ remain uniformly bounded independent of $s$ since both solutions have the same rod structure, see the proof of \cite[Theorem 5]{HollandsYazadjiev}.
-To proceed observe that if $\lambda(s)$ and $\hat{\lambda}(s)$ are the eigenvalues of $F(s)$, then near $\Gamma_l$ we have the approximate diagonalization
+In particular, observe that if $\lambda(s)$ and $\hat{\lambda}(s)$ are the eigenvalues of $F(s)$, then near $\Gamma_l$ we have the approximate diagonalization